 Xbox One also supports both the 2.4GHz and newer 5GHz channels that are compatible with dual band routers.
 PS4 limits connections to 2.4GHz, which is likely to have more interference.

-Both systems have 500GB hard drives, but only PS4 allows user-replaceable internal drives.
+Both systems launched with 500GB hard drives and now have 1TB variants, but only PS4 allows user-replaceable internal drives.
 An Xbox One teardown found a standard-looking drive inside, but replacing it voids the warranty.
+Be careful.